CLUB ZONE ONE

 • Creativity - The use of imagination and the generation of new ideas.

-We’ll collate feedback from activities with Reflection Sessions.
+We collated feedback from activities with Reflection Sessions.

-April Easter Holiday Programme Plan
+April Easter Holiday and May Half-Term Programme

 We accommodated on a first come basis to registered participants, activities consisting of physical and creative workshops, and a end of project awards ceremony on the final day to conclude the programme.

-Winter ‘24 School Holiday Programme Plan
+Winter ‘24 School Holiday Programme

 Dates - 23, 24 & 27 Dec 2024